 Medical Insurance (Part B)

 Eligibility, Enrollment and Premiums—Almost anyone who is 65 or older or who is eligible for Part A hospital insurance can enroll for Part B medical insurance.
-The standard monthly premium is $104.90, which applies to the large majority of enrollees.
-For those with individual taxable income in the prior tax year above $85,000 or joint taxable income above $170,000, a surcharge applies, starting at $42 a month and ranging up to $230.80 a month.
+The standard monthly premium is $135.50, which applies to about 70 percent of enrollees, mainly excluding those whose taxable income in the prior tax year exceeded a threshold—$85,000 individual or $170,000 joint—and who pay a surcharge that increases by income level.

 If you are receiving Social Security benefits, you will be automatically enrolled for medical insurance unless you say you don’t want it at the same time you become entitled to hospital insurance.